 A unique factor in this project is that DNB's design system is cloud-based.
 So, collaborating while simultaneously following the book and using standardized so called “single source of truth” (SSOT) has been a significant plus in making the further evolving of everything more manageable.
 What’s more, the HTML elements (buttons, etc.) have been developed to fit the defined grid system perfectly.
 Hence, working with all the various components and styles has been a breeze as, similar to Lego bricks, they easily join up.
 As the Lego saying goes, “Everything is better when we stick together.”

-Get in touch with Creative Leader of Digital Design Oslo
+Have a chat with our Creative Leader Digital Design Oslo

 +47 416 31 178